Spico197/watchmen/README.md

 To get more reminders, please check `watchmen/reminder.py`.

 ## UPDATE
+- v0.3.8: change `OK` status to be shown only in the finished queue, and show `ready` in the working queue.
+Fix severe bug when scheduling
 - v0.3.7: much faster due to lock free changes! fix timeout and schedule bug
 - v0.3.6: fix front-end api hostname bug
 - v0.3.5: fix front-end api port bug